qSharpy/google-homepage/README.md

 [Update]

 Project finished, 5h total to develop.
-The result is a an almost analog to Google.com homepage.
+The result is an almost analog website to Google.com homepage.

 Didn't rely on any Developer Tools and didn't view the homepage's source code, as instructed.